What exactly do companies promise?

 Google Apps, the enterprise version of the productivity applications like Gmail and Google Drive, is by the way such an alternative.
 In contrast to the free consumption variant, the Business version does not have any ads based on scanning the content of each message in the inbox.
 This type of automated snooping would not tolerate any business clientele.

 Designed to get us into the pan!

-The reason why regular consumers fall victim to it is simple, says American data protection expert Christopher Soghoian: “Facebook was developed to violate your privacy at every turn.
+The reason the regular consumer is falling victim is simple, says American privacy expert Christopher Soghoian: “Facebook was designed to violate your privacy at every turn.

-There is no way to buy a Facebook or Google subscription that preserves privacy.
-If these companies advertised their new product as something that emphasizes data protection, they would have to admit that their regular product is no good.
-By default, these services are there from the factory to knock us down. ”
+There is no way of a Facebook- or buy a Google subscription, which preserves privacy.
+If these companies were to advertise their new product as something that values data protection, they would have to admit that their regular product is no good.
+These services are there by default from the factory to put us in the pan. "

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).